-Audrey Troutt is a senior software development manager for the In-App Marketing, App Store Analytics, and TMC SDKs and plugins teams at Tune and is based in Philadelphia, PA.
+Audrey Troutt is a mobile engineering director for Comcast Connected Living group and is based in Philadelphia, PA.
+Previously, Audrey was a senior software development manager for the In-App Marketing, App Store Analytics, and TMC SDKs and plugins teams at Tune.

-Previously, Audrey was the Director of Mobile at SnipSnap and, before that, lead Android and iOS SDK development at Artisan Mobile in Philadelphia.
+Before that, Audrey was the Director of Mobile at SnipSnap and, before that, was a lead engineer at Artisan Mobile in Philadelphia.
 In addition to being a polyglot programmer and full-stack developer with a decade of experience, Audrey is passionate about clean code, beautiful mobile apps, automation, and vibrant communities.

 I am available to speak at tech user groups and conferences.
-Some of my past topics include Android metaprogramming, TDD, automated testing for mobile, building effective remote development teams, and teaching kids to code.
+Some of my past topics include technical documenation, effective user analytics integration patterns, career growth from tech lead up to engineering director, Android metaprogramming, TDD, automated testing for mobile, building effective remote development teams, and teaching kids to code.
 I'm eager to talk more about mobile app development, deep linking, mobile marketing automation, A/B testing implementation, automated testing, engineering management, and SDK development.

 For speaking invitations, reach out to me on twitter.